Histological descriptions of invasive breast cancers

 The more the histologic features are poorly differentiated, the higher the grade and more serious the prognosis.
-Highly differentiated cells formations tend to look more like normal cells, while poorly differentiated formations tend to be more bizarre and random in appearance, very different from normal, healthy cells.
+Highly differentiated cell formations tend to look more like normal cells, while poorly differentiated formations tend to be more bizarre and random in appearance, very different from normal, healthy cells.

 The lesion below features well differentiated histologic elements, indicating and earlier stage of breast cancer development.
 We can also see how the cancer has spread from within the duct (intraductal) to other parts of the breast (infiltrating).